Order and Authority

 The Main Issue

-The main issue we raise in this article are the egaltarian compromise in 1 Corinthians 14 and the confusion of corporate worship in the New Testament.
+The main issues we raise in this article are the egalitarian compromise in 1 Corinthians 14 and the confusion of corporate worship in the New Testament.
 We will discuss these ideas with a focus on 1 Corinthians 14 and the clear implications for the gathered assembly (ekklesia).
-The topics of the egaltarian compromise and the confusion of corporate worship are discussed in more detailed articles so we will not focus on these topics here.
+The topics of the egalitarian compromise and the confusion of corporate worship are discussed in more detailed articles so we will not focus on these topics here.
 The main issue is that the confusion of corporate worship seems to be so pervasive that it appears to affect the foundational thinking of even one so studied as D. A. Carson.
 His concluding remarks in his sermon on 1 Corinthians 14:26-40 show he his more concerned with the continuation of traditionalism over the clear message of the text.
 The reason seems to be an idea of corporate worship that is more tradition than real.
 Tom Wadsworth and others have started to expose the "worship anomaly" and perhaps that was not clear to D. A. Carson at the time of his 1 Corinthians 14 study.
 Or perhaps it was his personal investment in the traditional system (being a pastor himself for a while).
 Or perhaps he is a bit intimidated by the great force of reviewers who will be reviewing his books.
 We don't know.
 What we do know is something is fishy.
 There is a slant and a "painting" of the story that does not square with the simple reading of the text.

 We are not saying that we think D. A. Carson is way off.
 We actually greatly appreciate the works of D. A. Carson and think quite highly of his scholarship.
 We might even say he is one of our favorite scholars who grew to have international respect by most of the evangelical church in recent years.